Rush Limbaugh executing assigned host duties flawlessly and meeting and surpassing all audience expectations every day.

 They chose to go big and just have all kinds of wacko crazy spending, and there's no difference between them and the Democrats on that.

-And I but I've always thought that it goes deeper than the Republicans agreeing with the Democrats on a few issues.
+But I've always thought that it goes deeper than the Republicans agreeing with the Democrats on a few issues.

-And it is apparent now that there is overall a Washington establishment, not just a Democrat establishment, not just a Republican establishment.
+And it is apparent now that there is, overall, a Washington establishment, not just a Democrat establishment, not just a Republican establishment.

 There is a Washington establishment.